Facebook icon

 This free demo offers a preview of our Safely Injecting Insulin training program.
 Designed to give you a feel for the course structure and content, it includes selected modules from the full course.

-About the course
+About the demo

-The course is designed for aged care and disability support workers who support people living with diabetes requiring insulin.
+Disability support workers who support people living with diabetes requiring insulin.

 You will have access to selected content from the full course, including: